in

-Nietzsche one of the most famous philosopher, critiques traditional morality—particularly Christian morality and the prevailing values of his time—because he sees it as a system that restricts human vitality and hampers personal development.
+Nietzsche one of the most famous German philosopher, is well known for his critique towards traditional morality—particularly Christian morality and the prevailing values of his time—because he sees it as a system that restricts human vitality and hampers personal development.

 Here are some of Nietzsche’s key arguments against morality, which we will explore and examine.
 We approach his perspective as both a critique and an intellectual exercise in challenging the status quo, as it likely was for him.